 Mar 10 -Saturday - Unicoi Turnpike Trail from Unicoi Gap to Joe Brown Highway, approximately 2.5 miles, easy.
 From Unicoi Gap to Joe Brown Highway.
 Meet at the Food City Parking Lot in Etowah, TN at 10 am to carpool to Coker Creek Visitor Center at 10:45 am.
 Trail passes through remains of CCC campground, as well as old gold mine sites, the old Toll Gate site, and several grave sites.
 Hike Leaders Ruth and Clayton Pannell.
 Contact them at firstname.lastname@example.org or email@example.com.

-Mar 20 -Tuesday - Turtletown Falls hike, rated 4.5 miles easy to moderate.
+Mar 22 -Thursday - Turtletown Falls hike, rated 4.5 miles easy to moderate.
 Road to trailhead fords a stream.
-Meet at Cherohala Skyway Visitor Center in Tellico Plains to carpool to trailhead.
-(Alternate location to meet if coming from Tellico Plains area is the Post Office in Farner).
+Meet at Cherohala Skyway Visitor Center in Tellico Plains at 9:45 AM to carpool to trailhead.
+(Alternate location to meet if coming from Tellico Plains area is the Post Office in Farner at 10:45 or the trailhead at 11:00 AM).
 There is limited parking at trailhead and high clearance vehicle needed for access road to trailhead.
 Meet at Cherohala Skyway VC in Tellico Plains at 10 am to carpool.
 Hike leader Sue Robinson...contact Sue at firstname.lastname@example.org to make arrangements if meeting at Farner location.

 Mar 26 - Monday Ijams Nature Center, 2915 Island Home Ave, Knoxville, TN.
 See website at Ijams.org for complete overview of the facilities.
 Numerous trails to select from but a must do is the trail along the river and its access trail of approximately 4 miles.
 Rated easy to moderate.
 Bring a lunch and we will picnic in the area.
 Free admission, but the zip line and some other activities have fees.
 Currently do not plan to do anything but hike.
 There are approximately 12 miles of trail in the center.
 Dog friendly on a leash.
 Meet at the Home Depot (near the nursery center) in Cleveland on Paul Huff Parkway at 8:30 am to carpool to Knoxville.
 Hike Leader Jack Callahan, email@example.com.